Carly Rae Jepsen

-Biography

-1985−2006: Early life and career beginnings
+Early life

 Jepsen was born on November 21, 1985, in Mission, British Columbia to Alexandra and Larry Jepsen, the second of their three children.
 She is of Danish, English and Scottish descent.
 Jepsen has an older brother, Colin, and a younger sister, Katie.
 She attended Heritage Park Secondary School and had a passion for musical theatre, appearing in student productions of Annie where she played Annie, Grease where she played Sandy Olsson, and The Wiz where she played Dorothy Gale.
 Her parents and stepparents were teachers, so Jepsen considered a career in music instruction as a second option.
-She applied to music-related programs, including those at Capilano University and the University of British Columbia, but on the advice of her high school drama teacher, she auditioned for the Canadian College of Performing Arts in Victoria, British Columbia and was one of 25 female students to gain admission into its year-long program in 2004.
+She applied to music-related programs, including those at Capilano University and the University of British Columbia, but on the advice of her high school drama teacher, she auditioned for the Canadian College of Performing Arts in Oak Bay, British Columbia and was one of 25 female students to gain admission into its year-long program in 2004.

 After graduation, Jepsen relocated to Vancouver's west side and held several jobs, including a barista, assistant pastry chef, and bartender.
 At this time, she slept on a pull-out sofa and wrote songs in her spare time.